7 Days of Funk (album): Title and artwork

 According to Snoop, the album title, 7 Days of Funk, refers to the amount of time it took to create the project.
 "Seven songs.
 And seven days to find the funk," he said during an interview with Spin.
 "You only get seven days in a week, but you found that funk, so you can continue.
 You can funk for another seven days.
 You can funk until the end of time.
 But those seven days are what's important.
 We just going one week at a time, and we trying to make sure we handle you on every day of that week.
 With the funk."
-Dâm explained to Life+Times that 7 Days of Funk is self-explanatory.
+Dām explained to Life+Times that 7 Days of Funk is self-explanatory.
 "Just imagine living seven days of funk.
 That's what your life, what you're living and breathing.
 There's only seven days in a week, so what's after that?
 Another seven days of funk."

 Directed by Stones Throw cover artist Jeff Jank, the album artwork is drawn by Lawrence "Raw Dawg" Hubbard, co-founder and artist behind Los Angeles cult magazine, Real Deal Comix.
 The vinyl LP edition features a wrap-around drawing showing the front and back of a theater.
-Snoopzilla and Dâm-Funk are hanging out in front of their low rider—a time machine, in fact—with some thuggish throw-down happening at the theater doors.
+Snoopzilla and Dām-Funk are hanging out in front of their low rider—a time machine, in fact—with some thuggish throw-down happening at the theater doors.
 On the back, there is paparazzi, drunks and prostitutes.